open-cloud/xos/xos/configurations/cord-pod/README.md

 ubuntu@xos:~/xos/xos/configurations/cord-pod$ make
 ```

-After this you will be able to login to the XOS GUI at
-*http://xos/* using username/password `padmin@vicci.org/letmein`.
 Before proceeding, you should verify that objects in XOS are
 being sync'ed with OpenStack.
+[Login to the XOS GUI](#logging-into-xos-on-cloudlab-or-any-remote-host)
-Log into the GUI and select *Users*
+and select *Users* at left.
-at left.
 Make sure there is a green check next to `padmin@vicci.org`.

 > If you are **not** building the single-node development POD, the next
 > step is to create and edit the VTN configuration.
 Run `make vtn-external.yaml`